pbanuru/DeepResearcher/README.md

 ## Notes

 - Deep research can take several minutes to complete
-- Streaming mode is always enabled for real-time progress updates
+- Streaming mode and background mode are always enabled for real-time progress updates and reliability
-- Background mode is enabled by default for reliability
 - Default model is `o4-mini-deep-research` (faster/cheaper, use `--model o3-deep-research` for complex tasks)
 - Tool calls are capped at 100 by default to control costs
 - Research sessions are saved by default to `./research_sessions` (use `--no-save` to disable)